The National Marine Pest Surveillance Strategy was endorsed by the Marine Pest Sectoral Committee in 2019. The strategy:

 - Response manuals for specific taxa (invasive marine crabs and bivalves) were published.
 The response manual for general marine taxa was published.
 These manuals are part of the EMPPlan series.

-- The new response manual for invasive ascidians is being developed.
+- The new response manual for invasive ascidians has been endorsed by the MPSC and is being prepared for publication.
 The response manual for northern Pacific seastar (Asterias amurensis) is being updated.

 Activity 2.4